felix-chin/felix-chin/README.md

 # 👋 Hi there, I'm Felix

-I'm a software engineer with a passion for problem solving and making a positive impact in people's lives
+I'm a software engineer with a passion for problem solving and making a positive impact

-## ⚡ Fun Fact

-I am a former tax accountant and am still an actively licensed CPA in California

 ## ✉️ Contact Me